Cheboygan River: Description

 The Cheboygan River descends 13 ft in its 6 mi length, from 594 ft above sea level, the level of Mullett Lake, to Lake Huron at 581 ft above sea level.
 The river and other sections of the Inland Waterway are made accessible by locks maintained by the United States Army Corps of Engineers.

 The mouth of the Black River, 3.5 mi south of Cheboygan, is a noted spot to look for bald eagles and other fish-eating raptors.

 In Cheboygan itself, U.S. Highway 23 is carried across the Cheboygan River by the Cheboygan Bascule Bridge, a Scherzer rolling lift bridge built in 1940 and added to the National Register of Historic Places in December 1999.
 In 2009, Cheboygan city authorities built an elevated pedestrian bridge across the Cheboygan near its mouth.

 The mouth of the Cheboygan River into Lake Huron is marked by the Cheboygan Crib Light.

+The river forms the boundary between Benton Township and Inverness Township before flowing into the city of Cheboygan.
+The river forms the port of Cheboygan and serves as a dock for the ferry boat to Bois Blanc Island and the Coast Guard cutter Mackinaw.